-Homemade acoustic treatment is a rewarding way to save a few dollars and feel accomplished about your carpentry abilities.
+Homemade dollars and feel accomplished about your carpentry abilities.

-Homemade absorbers are a popular DIY project for the home recording engineer.
+Homemade absorbers are a popular DIY project engineer.
 They’re fairly simple to make and really effective in the corner of your studio.
 Diffusers are more complex, but you can get away with a really simple design.

 This weekend I created five 2×4 bass traps to go with my already purchased Auralex foam.

 How to Make the Panels?